 What we really are is “beyond every restriction of time, space, distance, and limits of any kind” (1:2).
 We really do have the power to solve all problems, our own and anyone else’s.
 If practicing today’s lesson simply begins to instill this sense in us, it has been successful.

 When I face a situation that is troubling me and repeat, “In this situation, there is nothing that my holiness cannot do,” even if ninety percent of my mind is protesting against the idea, something shifts within me.
 A little faith is generated.
 Maybe the percentage shifts from ten percent belief to eleven percent belief.
 And when I do it again, twelve percent.
 We’ve all read stories of people who overcame unbelievable odds just because they believed in themselves; that only hints at what the Course is talking about, but it illustrates the principle.

 The Course is talking about the power of belief, but much more as well; it is talking about the power of what we honest-to-God are.
 And it is talking about the power of our holiness, not just belief.
 You and I are made out of God-stuff.
 When we actually get that, we can change the world.

-True learning is constant, and so vital in its power that a Son of God can recognize his power in one instant and change the world in the next.
-(T-7.V.7:5)
+Learning is constant, and so vital in its power for change that a Son of God can recognize his power in an instant and change the world in the next.
+(T-7.IV.10:1)